Northern fur seals multiply on steaming Alaska volcano

 "The surface is covered with these big, ballistic blocks, some as big as 10 metres (33 feet) in length that were exploded out of the vent," said Chris Waythomas, a U.S. Geological Survey research geophysicist at the Alaska Volcano Observatory.
 "They litter the surface.
 It's pretty wild."

+A California stock of northern fur seals in the San Miguel, Channel and Farallon Islands is estimated at about 14,000 animals, while an unknown number live in Russian waters.

-The animals stay on beaches, but on Bogoslof -- which is about a third the size of New York City's Central Park -- they are never far from signs of volcanic activity.
+The seals stay on beaches, but on Bogoslof -- which is about a third the size of New York City's Central Park -- they are never far from signs of volcanic activity.

 The centre of the island supports a field of fumaroles, openings through which hot gases emerge.
 Some roar "like jet engines" and spurt mud geysers several meters high, Waythomas said.
 He has visited the last two summers.